LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SARS-CoV-2-in-Africa.md

 How many BQ.1 and BQ.1.1 cases are in San Joaquin County?
 And how do these percentages compare to other counties in California?

+There are 12 BQ.1 cases and 11 BQ.1.1 cases.
+Therefore the percentage of cases that are BQ.1 or BQ.1.1 is

+          12 + 11
+          ------- = 0.0457 ==> ~4.6%
+            503

+This differs from the percentages which appear on this graph because of all the variants which are not in the top 10
+            4.15% + 4.53% = 8.68%

 ```auspiceMainDisplayMarkdown